eurohlam/rss2kindle/README.md

 * Tomcat 9.0.
 Dockerfile is located into docker-dir/tomcat. https://hub.docker.com/_/tomcat/
 * MailHog 1.0.
 Dockerfile is located into docker-dir/mailhog. https://hub.docker.com/r/mailhog/mailhog/

-To run whole environment using docker:
+You can run whole environment using one maven command:

+    mvn clean install docker-compose:up

+You also can build and deploy step by step:

 * build the project:

         mvn clean install